hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step3-kubernetes.md

 `kubectl get nodes`{{execute}}

-There are various ways to get details about the cluster.
+There are various ways to get details about this small cluster.

 `kubectl cluster-info`{{execute}}